lidofinance/lido-improvement-proposals/LIPS/lip-37.md

 ) internal view returns (bool) {
     if (!_isGuardian(guardian)) return false;
     // Every guardian is a DelegationContract: verify via its ERC-1271
-    // isValidSignature, which resolves the effective delegatee and fails
+    // isValidSignature, which resolves the effective delegate and fails
     // closed (returns a non-magic value) if there is none. return IERC1271(guardian).isValidSignature(msgHash, signature) == 0x1626ba7e;
 }